Get

 Dalmatians are super friendly and make great and fun companions.
 However, when it comes to living in apartments, they may not be the best choice.
 These dogs have a super-high energy level and require a lot of exercise to stay happy and healthy.
 Apartments typically don’t provide enough space for them to run and play (and when they do it can be noisy for surrounding neighbors), which can lead to behavioral problems and frustration for the dog.

-Additionally, they’re prone to separation anxiety, and being confined to a small apartment for long periods of time can exacerbate this issue.
-Also, it’s generally recommended that Dalmatians have access to a large, securely fenced yard where they can burn off their energy and enjoy their natural instincts.
+Additionally, being confined to a small apartment for long periods of time can exacerbate boredom, destructive behaviors, and frustration.
+Also, it’s generally recommended that Dalmatians have access to a large, securely fenced yard where they can burn off their energy and enjoy their natural instincts, alongside regular walks.

 Image Credit: New Africa, Shutterstock